sEbi3/AtariBot/README.md

 <b>4.)</b> Change everything to your liking.
 (Have a look above on how to create a <code>bot application</code>)<br>
 <b>5.)</b> Now you only need to <code>compile the program</code>.
 In order to start your bot, go into your project files and start the <code>AtariBot.exe</code>.

 The bot is only online when the <code>AtariBot.exe</code> is running.
 If you want to have the bot online 24/7, you need to rent a server and start the <code>AtariBot.exe</code> from the server.
-(For uploading the files, you need to use a program that supports FTP.)
+(For uploading the files, you need to use a program that supports FTP.)<br><br>

 --------